 Wrapping it all up

+With more and more people and companies shifting to remote work, emails will become a greater essential.
 Now that we’ve looked through all of these excellent sends, let’s take a look at what you should keep in mind when building your own extraordinary emails:

 - Consider the purpose of your email.
 Is this a newsletter?
 Are you trying to increase sales?
 The goal of your email should show in the email you design.